mananshr/Marv-Learns-Programming/Notes/TimeComplexity.md

-# Understanding Time Complexity of Computer Programs
+# Understanding The Time Complexity of Computer Programs

 ## What is Time Complexity and Why is it Vital?

-Imagine a scenario where your friend has selected a number between 1 and 1000 and challenged you to guess it.
+Imagine a scenario where your friend has selected a number between 1 and 1000 and has challenged you to guess it.
 If your guess is right, they'll confirm it; otherwise, if your guess is too large, they'll say it's 'too big,' and if it's too small, they'll say it's 'too small.'
 Let's explore a couple of strategies to find the number:

 ### Example

 The brute force approach: Guess each number from 1 to 1000 and see if it's correct.
 The smarter approach: Start with the middle number.
 If it's 'too big,' focus on the left side; if it's 'too small,' focus on the right side.
 Repeat until you get the correct number.
 Which strategy seems better to you?
 As you might have deduced, the second strategy is much more efficient than the first.
 In the worst case, the first strategy could take up to 1000 guesses (if the number is 1000), while the second strategy would only need around 10 guesses in the worst case (thanks to halving the possibilities with each guess).

-> In the context of computer programs, the time complexity of the first strategy is denoted as O(n), while the second strategy has a time complexity of O(logn).
+> In the context of computer programs, the time complexity of the first strategy is denoted as Ο(n), while the second strategy has a time complexity of Ο(logn).

 As demonstrated by the example, various approaches can exist for solving the same problem.
 This applies to computer programming as well.
 Each approach (algorithm) may consume different amounts of time, space, and computational power.
 Thus, a method is needed to distinguish between these approaches and select the most efficient one.